-This Securities Trading Policy (Policy) regulates Trading by Directors and Employees and their Closely Connected Persons, in Company Securities or Securities of other companies.
-Directors and all Employees must comply with the insider trading prohibitions of the Corporations Act 2001 (Cth).
+This Securities Trading Policy (Policy) regulates Trading by Directors and employees of the Company and its subsidiaries (the Group) and their Closely Connected Persons, in Company Securities or Securities of other companies.
+Directors and all employees must comply with the insider trading prohibitions of the Corporations Act 2001 (Cth) (the Corporations Act).
 Any person who possesses inside information in relation to a company must not Trade in Securities of that company, regardless of the terms of this Policy or any written approval given under this Policy in respect of Company Securities.

-In addition to setting out general principles in relation to Trading in Securities applicable to all Directors and Employees and their Closely Connected Persons, this Policy recognises that there are specific periods when Directors and Restricted Employees should not Trade in Company Securities.
+In addition to setting out general principles in relation to Trading in Securities applicable to all Directors and employees and their Closely Connected Persons, this Policy recognises that there are specific periods when Directors and Restricted Employees should not Trade in Company Securities.
 This Policy also sets out procedures which apply to Trading in Company Securities by Directors and Restricted Employees.